Skip to main content

 4. Industry-Specific Verticalization: Developing specialized SaaS versions tailored for niche industries through partner expertise.

-5. Data Analytics Partnerships: Collaborating with partners to leverage SaaS data for advanced insights and new service offerings.
+5. Data Analytics Partnerships: Collaborating with partners to use SaaS data for advanced insights and new service offerings.

 6. Managed Services: Partners offering managed services around the SaaS solution, enhancing customer value.